binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 `/etc/docker/daemon.json`
 by default or by specifying an alternative location with the `--config-file` flag.

-label confinement for the container can be configured using [`--security-opt`](https://github.com/GDSSecurity/Docker-Secure-Deployment-Guidelines) to load SELinux or AppArmor policies as shown in the Docker `run` example below:
+Label confinement for the container can be configured using [`--security-opt`](https://github.com/GDSSecurity/Docker-Secure-Deployment-Guidelines) to load SELinux or AppArmor policies as shown in the Docker `run` example below:

 [SELinux Labels for Docker](https://www.projectatomic.io/docs/docker-and-selinux/) consist of four parts: